 The misconception is that once you use “hard” mulch such as gravel or rock that there is no need to weed ever again!
 Nothing could be further from the truth.
 Wind brings in dirt and weed seeds that nestle into the cracks and crevices.
 After a while that nicely landscaped “hard” mulch area has to be sprayed with chemicals to eradicate weeds or the weeds must be pulled out by the roots.
 Before you change your landscape area and use “hard” mulch you have to ask yourself if you are prepared to be spraying for weeds and pulling by hand or is there an easier method?

 Don’t you have to have big fancy flower displays and a professionally landscaped yard for the Communities in Bloom program?

 No. Communities in Bloom encourages people to take pride in their community by keeping it tidy and nicely kept.
 Keep your buildings and fences painted and pull weeds growing along side.
 Make sure your grass is mowed and neat.
 A well kept yard designed and maintained is far more welcoming than the most expensive landscaping that has been let go to weeds and disarray!

 Community Services Board Grants

 The Town of Hanna Community Services Department has been providing financial assistance to not-for-profit organizations since 1986 through the Community Services Board Grant Program.
-This allows organizations to provide programs, special events or activities which enhance the recreational and cultural opportunities in the community.
-Council provides a budget of $2,500 annually for this program to be granted to eligible recipients through an application process.
+This allows organizations to provide programs, special events, or activities that enhance the recreational and cultural opportunities in the community.
+Council provides a budget of $3,000 annually for this program to be granted to eligible recipients through an application process.
 Funding criteria and requirements are established by the Community Services Board and can be found in the Application Guidelines.